joseph-flinn/site/frontend/posts/gen-ai-development-2.md

         technical excellence with a balance between short and long-term goals.
       - >
         With a passion for organization longevity and sustainability, we work hard to help the world improve their systems and processes.
-Using a fully-system perspective, we identify problems, analyze possible solutions, and understand their system-wide impact, before creating a strategy to execute.
+Using a full-system perspective, we identify problems, analyze possible solutions, and understand their system-wide impact, before creating a strategy to execute.